Caroma

 Caroma (Caroma Dorf) is an Australian designer and distributor of bathroom products.
-Caroma was established in 1941, by Hungarian-born Charles Rothauser, and since closing its last factory in 2017 now sources all products from third-party overseas manufacturers.
+Caroma was established in 1941 by Hungarian-born Charles Rothauser.
+Since closing its last factory in 2017 now sources all products from third-party overseas manufacturers.

 Caroma is a subsidiary of GWA Group, and introduced the world's first two-button dual flush toilet system.
-The company self-distributes within Australia and abroad sells through distributors such as Sustainable Solutions International in North America and Sanlamere in the United Kingdom.
+The company self-distributes within Australia and, in other countries, sells through distributors such as Sustainable Solutions International in North America and Sanlamere in the United Kingdom.

 History

 The company was established in 1941 with a factory at Norwood, an inner eastern suburb of Adelaide.
 The company announced its intention to close down manufacturing in Australia on 8 October 2014.
 The factory at Wetherill Park in Sydney closed in 2014.
 It finally closed the Norwood factory on 24 February 2017.
 Manufacture now occurs in Malaysia, China and Europe.

 Caroma Dorf companies

 The Caroma Dorf group of companies offers a range of bathroom, kitchen and laundry products from a number of brands.